How do I schedule an appointment?

 What types of services are offered by Student Counseling Services?

-The Center offers brief individual and group counseling, consultation for faculty, staff, parents, and students, and educational and outreach programs to the campus community.
+The Center offers brief individual therapy and open-ended group counseling, consultation for faculty, staff, parents, and students, and educational and outreach programs to the campus community.
 Services are available throughout year.

 What is meant by “brief” individual counseling?